joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-04-18-ramadan-moon.md

 Now, we don't see the patches straight on from where we are Earth.
 Instead, we see them tilted by the angles $\theta$ and $\phi.$ As we'll see below, this affects the projected $2\text{D}$ area we see from Earth in a simple way.

-To get started, take a book and stand it up perpendicular to the ground.
+To get some intuition, take a book and stand it up perpendicular to the ground.
 This is the area $dA:$

 ![](/img/2021-04-18-book-dA.png){:width="650 px" class="image-centered"}